 - You should end up with 5 cups of pear juice.

-- Combine pear juice and sugar into a large, deep, stainless steel pot.
+Combine the collected pear juice and sugar into a large, deep, stainless steel pot.

 - Bring to a full rolling boil over high heat